orstavik/JoiComponents/book/chapter3_slot_matroska/1_HowTo_chainSlots.md

 the lightDOM elements that are transposed into the outer web component can be *passed on* to the inner web component.
 To transpose elements across several shadowDOMs we must **chain slots**.

-To chain slots is neither as difficult nor strange as it sounds.
-To chain slots the developer or the outer web component must only place one of his `<slot>` elements as a child of the host element of the inner web component.
+To chain slots is simple and fairly intuitive.
+To chain slots the developer or an outer web component uses another web component in his shadowDOM, and then he places one of his outer `<slot>` elements as a child of the host element of the inner web component.
 Lets look at an example:

 ## Example: `<green-frame>` with `<passe-partout>`

 In this example we will add a passepartout to our green frame.
 To do so, we create another web component called `PassePartout`.
-The `PassePartout` adds a grey border around the image, and then the `GreenFrame` web component uses the new `PassePartout` element as an extra inner frame around its slotted content.
+The `PassePartout` adds a grey border around the content of the GreenFrame, and then the `GreenFrame` web component uses the new `PassePartout` element as an extra inner frame around its slotted content.